Peter Baldacchino: Auxiliary Bishop of Miami

-Pope Francis named Baldacchino as titular bishop of Vatarba and an auxiliary bishop of the Archdiocese of Miami on February 20, 2014.
+Pope Francis named Baldacchino as titular bishop of Vatarba and an auxiliary bishop of Miami on February 20, 2014.
 He was consecrated on March 19, 2014, by Archbishop Thomas Wenski.
 Archbishops Patrick Pinder and Charles Dufour were the principal co-consecrators.

 Bishop of Las Cruces

-On May 15, 2019, Pope Francis appointed Baldacchino bishop of the Diocese of Las Cruces.
-He is the first prelate associated with the Neocatechumenal Way to head a diocese in the United States.
+On May 15, 2019, Pope Francis appointed Baldacchino as bishop of Las Cruces.
+He became the first prelate associated with the Neocatechumenal Way to head a diocese in the United States.
 He was installed on July 23, 2019.

+Baldacchino holds dual citizenship in the United States and Malta.
+He is fluent in English, Italian, Maltese, Spanish and Creole.